Maia-Everett/lintian.eu/_posts/2024-09-14-warcraft-retrospective-35.md

 There are four enemy bases on the map: two of Garithos's and two of Detheroc's.
 I chose to take out Garithos first: he's a tougher hero than Detheroc, human bases are more annoying to siege at full strength, and there are two mortar teams just outside his bases that we can possess to quickly damage buildings.

-{% figure [caption:"I definitely have no problem service a demon!"] %}
+{% figure [caption:"I definitely have no problem serving a demon!"] %}
 ![Dreadlord's Fall](/assets/wr/20240914131302_1.jpg)
 {% endfigure %}